This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Prepare the Ribs

-- Remove the thin membrane (if it’s there) from the back of the rib racks
+- Remove the thin membrane or silver skin (if it’s there) from the back of the rib racks

-- Sprinkle bbq dry rub all over the ribs.
+- Sprinkle bbq dry rub all over the front and back of the ribs, and the sides of the ribs.
 Allow the ribs to marinate for at least 4 hours (ideally, overnight).

 Pressure Cook the Ribs